Legal

 Moreover, the provisions of Book 6 are without prejudice to other legislation that regulates the non-contractual liability of certain actors.
 For example, employees will also be protected in the new situation by Article 18 of the Employment Contracts Law, meaning that also in the future, they can only be held liable by third parties, including their employer's co-contractor, for gross faults or repeatedly occurring minor faults.
 This is evident from various passages in the parliamentary preparations.

-In our opinion, the foregoing should apply in a similar way to the limitations of liability laid down in the Code of Companies and Associations[2] (CCA) with regard to directors' liability.
+The foregoing applies in a similar way to the limitations of liability laid down in the Code of Companies and Associations[2] (CCA) with regard to directors' liability.
 This means that directors can still invoke the restrictions provided for in the CCA[3] for errors committed in the performance of their mandate as directors.
-However, in the opinions published to date, we also find divergent views (see below).

 The new Civil Code[4] also provides that the auxiliary person “may invoke the same means of defence as" the defences that his principal can invoke against his co-contracting party on the basis of the latter’s (main) agreement with the principal.
 Limitations of liability stipulated by the principal in the (main) agreement with the co-contracting party will therefore apply to claims brought by the co-contracting party against the auxiliary person.